-To Facilitate the change from just a group of Individuals to a team that has its own Charter (purpose, Goals and roles) for working together.
+To Facilitate the changing from just a group of Individuals to a team that has its own Charter (purpose, Goals and roles) for working together.

-Item Examples Description
+ltem Examples Description

 Roles Of individuals in the community

-Interpersonal skills Body language, Smiling, Greetings, Helpfulness, Caring, Positive attitude, The Platinum Rule (Bose corp.)
+Interpersonal skills Body language, Smiling, Greetings, Helpfulness, Caring, Positive attitude , The Platinum Rule (Bose corp.)

-Norms Guide acceptable behavior What fun and innovative ways can we make the community better, Good collaboration, Think critical & creatively, Self-regulation support Rituals What actions or events do we want to do to learn, honor Flag day our team member, etc. What's on my mind intro.
-Beliefs: Learn from Failure" and "Make Others Successful, Focus on Something that is the customer and all else will follow, Do your best, Continuous accepted improvement, Life-long-learner Values Trust, Honesty, Listening, Empathy, Curiosity, Kindness, Flexibility, Respect, Independence, Collaboration, Sports/Music Analogy In a good team the players work together (no stars) and care about each other and want all to be successful.
+Norms Guide acceptable behavior What fun and innovative ways can we make the community better, Good collaboration, Think critical & creatively, Self-regulation support Rituals What actions or events do we want to do to learn, honor our team member, etc. What's on my mind intro.
+Flag day Beliefs: Something that is accepted Learn from Failure" and "Make Others Successful, Focus on the customer and all else will follow, Do your best, Continuous improvement, Life-long-learner Values Trust, Honesty, Listening, Empathy, Curiosity, Kindness, Flexibility, Respect, Independence, Collaboration, Sports/Music Analogy In a good team the players work together (no stars) and care about each other and want all to be successful.
 They Achieve their beliefs, Their outcomes.
-Jazz experience